devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 * Reboot

 ### NVIDIA Cuda
-* Install this if you use CUDA utilising applications i.e. Davinci Resolve, Blender etc.
+* Install this if you use applications that use CUDA i.e. Davinci Resolve, Blender etc.
 * `sudo dnf install xorg-x11-drv-nvidia-cuda`
 * Wait for atleast 5 mins before rebooting in order to let the kernel headers to compile.
 * `modinfo -F version nvidia` # check if the kernel is compiled.